acad2/pride/README.md

 software development.
 Paint a big picture quickly with good organization!

-Utilizing a pure python virtual machine and the framework api for it, an end user can tie together a program and launch a vm in just a few lines of code:
+Utilizing a pure python virtual machine and the framework api for it, an end user can tie together a program and launch a machine in just a few lines of code:

     import machinelibrary
     import defaults